Windows OS Hub

 • City_account_managers – users with account operator privileges (create new users, AD password reset, etc.).
 Assign permissions only to Users and Service Accounts OUs;

-• City_wks_admins – HelpDesk Support team with administrator privileges on the branch computers (assign the permissions on the Computers OU, add this group to local administrators group on computers via GPO).
+• City_wks_admins – HelpDesk Support team with administrator privileges on the branch computers (assign the permissions on the Computers OU, add this group to the local administrators group on computers via GPO).

 Active Directory Organizational Unit hierarchy for branch office